MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint-create.md

 ### Use a custom DNS server

-In some situations, you may not be able to integrate with the private DNS zone of the VNet.
+In some situations, you may not be able to integrate with the private DNS zone of the virtual network.
 For example, you may be using your own DNS server or you create DNS records using the host files on your virtual machines.
 This section describes how to get to the DNS zones.

 1. Install [choco](https://chocolatey.org/install)
 1. Install *ARMClient*